MicrosoftDocs/edge-developer/microsoft-edge/puppeteer.md

 title: Puppeteer
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 09/01/2020
+ms.date: 11/24/2020
 ms.topic: article
 ms.prod: microsoft-edge
 ms.technology: devtools
 keywords: microsoft edge, web development, developer, tools, automation, test
 ---
 # Puppeteer

 [Puppeteer][PuppeteerMain] is a [Node][NodejsMain] library which provides a high-level API to control Microsoft Edge \(Chromium\) over the [DevTools Protocol][GithubChromedevtoolsProtocol].
-Puppeteer runs [headless][WikiHeadlessBrowser] by default, which means that you do not see a UI, and instead must use the command-line.
+Puppeteer runs [headless][WikiHeadlessBrowser] by default, which means that you a UI is not displayed, and instead must use the command-line.
 You may also configure Puppeteer to run full \(non-headless\) Microsoft Edge or Chromium as well.

 By default, when you install Puppeteer, the installer downloads a recent version of [Chromium][ChromiumHome], the open-source browser that [Microsoft Edge is also built upon][MicrosoftBlogsWindowsExperience20181206].
 If you have Microsoft Edge \(Chromium\) installed, you may use [puppeteer-core][PuppeteerApivscore].  `puppeteer-core` is a lightweight version of Puppeteer that launches an existing browser installation, like Microsoft Edge \(Chromium\).
-To download Microsoft Edge \(Chromium\), see [Download Microsoft Edge Insider Channels][MicrosoftedgeinsiderDownload].
+To download Microsoft Edge \(Chromium\), navigate to [Download Microsoft Edge Insider Channels][MicrosoftedgeinsiderDownload].

 ## Installing puppeteer-core